 Current tax expense is measured by the amount expected to be paid to or received from the tax authorities.
-The tax rates or tax laws that are used to calculate the tax amounts are those that have been enacted or substantially enacted by the fiscal year-end.
+The

 The Group recognizes deferred tax assets and deferred tax liabilities for temporary differences between the carrying amounts of assets and liabilities and its tax base, with the unused tax losses carried forward and unused tax credits carried forward.
 The amounts of deferred tax assets and deferred tax liabilities are calculated by applying the expected tax rate or tax law applicable for the fiscal year in which those assets are realized or liabilities are settled in accordance with a statutory tax rate or a substantially enacted statutory tax rate and the tax law as of the fiscal year-end.
 The Group does not recognize deferred tax assets and deferred tax liabilities in the following cases: